grafana/clickhouse-datasource/README.md

 ### Using Ad-Hoc Filters

 By default, Ad-Hoc filters will be populated with all Tables and Columns.
+If you have a default database defined in the Datasource settings, all Tables from that database will be used to populate the filters.
 As this could be slow/expensive, you can introduce a second variable to allow limiting the Ad-Hoc filters.
 It should be a `constant` type named `clickhouse_adhoc_query` and can contain: a comma delimited list of databases, just one database, or a database.table combination to show only columns for a single table.

 #### Using a query for Ad-Hoc filters